+a si TRE tin)**

 	• Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience rhinorrhea, change in nails, xerostomia, dry mouth, dry lips, dry eyes, itching, or alopecia.
-Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), signs of capillary leak syndrome (abnormal heartbeat; angina; shortness of breath; weight gain; vomiting blood or vomit that looks like coffee grounds; black, tarry, or bloody stools; unable to pass urine or change in amount of urine passed; blood in the urine), signs of depression (suicidal ideation, anxiety, emotional instability, illogical thinking), signs of high blood sugar (confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit), anger, behavioral changes, angina, severe dizziness, passing out, strength differences from one side to another, difficulty speaking or thinking, change in balance, or change in eyesight), signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting), anger, behavioral changes, angina, severe dizziness, passing out, severe headache, nausea, vomiting, seizures, burning or numbness feeling, severe muscle pain, severe muscle weakness, bone pain, joint pain, vision changes, eye pain, severe eye irritation, contact lens discomfort, edema, weight gain, severe diarrhea, rectal bleeding, rectal pain, poor night vision, or signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes) (HCAHPS).
+	• Patient may experience rhinorrhea, change in nails, dry mouth, dry lips, dry eyes, itching, or hair loss.
+Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), signs of capillary leak syndrome (abnormal heartbeat; angina; shortness of breath; weight gain; vomiting blood or vomit that looks like coffee grounds; black, tarry, or bloody stools; unable to pass urine or change in amount of urine passed; blood in the urine), signs of depression (suicidal ideation, anxiety, emotional instability, illogical thinking), signs of high blood sugar (confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit), signs of severe cerebrovascular disease (change in strength on one side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight), signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), signs of pancreatitis (severe abdominal pain, severe back pain, severe nausea, or vomiting), anger, behavioral changes, angina, severe dizziness, passing out, severe headache, nausea, vomiting, seizures, burning or numbness feeling, severe muscle pain, severe muscle weakness, bone pain, joint pain, vision changes, eye pain, severe eye irritation, contact lens discomfort, hearing impairment, tinnitus, edema, weight gain, severe diarrhea, rectal bleeding, rectal pain, poor night vision, or signs of Stevens-Johnson syndrome/toxic epidermal necrolysis (red, swollen, blistered, or peeling skin [with or without fever]; red or irritated eyes; or sores in mouth, throat, nose, or eyes) (HCAHPS).